Annabelhxy/cse15l-lab-reports/lab-report5.md

 ```

-## Show line number while displaying the output by -n
+## Show line number while displaying the output by using -n
 The -n option to grep show the line number of file with the line matched.
 It's useful when we want to find the line with the pattern we want. `-r` and `-l` search through the directories recursively and list the matched files.
 Source: [LINK]([https://linuxconfig.org/how-to-use-find-command-to-search-for-files-based-on-file-size](https://www.geeksforgeeks.org/grep-command-in-unixlinux/))

 E.g.1